ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Version -10 to -11 ## {#sec-10-11}

-* Added figure with message flow for Non-sequential Workflow
+* Added figure with message flow for Non-sequential Workflow.

+* Clarify instructions on when to include audience when C performs update of access rights.

+* Added the "Operational Considerations" section.

 * Editorial improvements.